-How to Find Small-Cap Stocks in Five Steps - Cabot Wealth Network
+How to Find Small-Cap Stocks in 5 Steps

 It’s last on my list, but certainly far from my least important rule for how to find small-cap stocks.

-Since 1925, small-cap stocks have posted greater gains than any other asset class—2% to 5% a year more than mid caps and large caps.
-And between September 2011 and September 2015, small caps rallied by 20% more than large caps, posting a total return of 97%.
+Since 1925, small-cap stocks have posted greater gains than any other asset class—2% to 5% a year more than mid-caps and large caps.
+Between September 2011 and September 2015, small caps rallied by 20% more than large caps, posting a total return of 97%.
+If we expand that to today, large caps have returned 280% while small caps have returned only 175%.
+In the last five years, small caps have returned only 7.75% vs more than 50% for large caps.

-That long-term outperformance helps to make a strong case for owning small-cap stocks.
+That long-term outperformance coupled with recent weakness helps to make a strong case for owning small-cap stocks.
 But investors do need to understand that the larger moves to the upside are typically mirrored on the downside during bear markets and market corrections.

 As a general rule, small caps are more volatile than large caps, but less volatile than emerging markets stocks.
 This isn’t reason to steer clear, it just means that you should expect larger swings in their prices, and you should use stop losses to avoid really big losses.